minhtrung071190/ansible-tf-gha/readme.md

 #Private key and control node

-Control node: it uses github action runner to deploy control node in workflow Private key: key value is stored securely in github environment secret.
-Then it's passed into control node when workflow is triggered.
+Control node: it uses github action runner to deploy control node in workflow

+Private key: key value is stored securely in github environment secret.
+Then it's passed temporarily into control node when workflow is triggered.
 Eventually, it's destroyed after the workflow is completed
 ```
       - name: setup ssh private key
         working-directory: ./key_pairs